jeremytammik/tbc/a/1982_builder_loader.md

 Richard also suggested [how to modify level extents in X and Y direction](https://forums.autodesk.com/t5/revit-api-forum/how-to-modify-levels-extents-x-and-y-direction/td-p/11731529):

-**Question:** I can get levels extents with `get_BoundingBox`, and am looking for something like `set_BoundingBox`.
+**Question:** I can get levels extents with `get_BoundingBox` and am looking for something like `set_BoundingBox`.
 I want to keep the level's Z elevation at the same level and stretch its bounding box in X and Y direction:

 <center>
 <img src="img/level_extent_x_y.png" alt="Level X Y extent" title="Level X Y extent" width="500"/> <!-- 923 × 435 pixels -->